j4ckofalltrades/bukid/README.md

 > búkid - Capiznon word for mountain.

-Interactive map (data visualization) for mountains in the Philippines.
+[Interactive map](https://bukid.vercel.app) for mountains in the Philippines.

 The full dataset is hosted in the [phl-mountains](https://github.com/j4ckofalltrades/bukid) repo.